-1. Failing to obey the notice from an Academy official or a Student Conduct Board to appear for a meeting or hearing.

-- 2. Falsifying, distorting or misrepresenting any matter before a Student Conduct Board. - 3.
+- 1. Failing to obey the notice from an Academy official or a Student Conduct Board to appear for a meeting or hearing. - 2.
+Falsifying, distorting or misrepresenting any matter before a Student Conduct Board. - 3.
 Disrupting or interfering with the orderly conduct of a Student Conduct Board proceeding. - 4.
 Alleging a Code violation in bad faith. - 5.
 Attempting to discourage or retaliate against an individual's proper participating in, or use of, this Code. - 6.
 Attempting to influence the impartiality of a member of a Student Conduct Board prior to, and/or during the course of, any such Board proceeding. - 7.
 Harassing (verbal or physical) or intimidating a member of a Student Conduct Board prior to, during, or after a Board proceeding. - 8.
 Failing to comply with the sanction(s) imposed under this Code. - 9.
-Influencing or attempting to influence another person to commit an abuse of this Code. - I. CONDUCT UNACCEPTABLE, which means engaging in irresponsible social conduct that reflects discredit upon the student and the Academy community, and does not model good citizenship to any community.
+Influencing or attempting to influence another person to commit an abuse of this Code.

+- CONDUCT UNACCEPTABLE, which means engaging in irresponsible social conduct that reflects discredit upon the student and the Academy community, and does not model good citizenship to any community.
 Such conduct includes but is not limited to a: - 1.
 Serious breach of conduct regarding personal integrity. - 2.
 Blatant disregard or disrespect for authority, the rights of others, or the safety of self or others. - 3.
-Violation of any Academy policy, rule, or regulation. - 4.
+Violation of any Academy policy, rule, or regulation, including but not limited to those governing smoking and use of tobacco products. - 4.
 Violation of any federal, state or local law. - 5.
 A pattern of lesser conduct that collectively constitutes a major breach of the same.